 Rainy Day Reads Candle

 Reading all happens in the brain, right?
 We build the words we read in our mind’s eye and we live there for a little while.
 But, with these candles, you can take that atmosphere one step further by drawing out your favourite bookish scents and filling your living room with them!
-What could be better than this Rainy Day Reads Candle?
-Or, if you’d prefer the scent of old books, there’s a candle for that too.
+Their candles change but their candle selection is always suitably vintage and bookish.
+Like the scent of old books?
+There’s a candle for that too.

 Cashmere Blend Writing Gloves

 For the budding writer in all of us, there are certain things we’d prefer to have: fountain pens, parchment, a typewriter, maybe a MacBook?
 How about gloves!
-Typing can cause a lot of aches in strange places, but with these gloves you can write for days in complete comfort!
+Typing can cause a lot of aches in strange places, but with these writing gloves you can write for days in complete comfort and warmth.

 Bookmarks can get a little boring.
 They’re usually card.
 Sometimes, when we’re desperate, they’re whatever flat thing we have lying around.
 The real daring readers out there don’t even consider them, and just dog-ear every page.
 The savages!
 If you want to mark your page with something so gorgeous you could wear it or frame it, consider one of these metal bookmarks with a Japanese aesthetic.
 They also have many more stunning Japanese art-inspired products in their shop.

 A lot of publishers over the past few years have rebound classic books in new covers: hardback, leather, books with deckled edges (ugh).
-But Penguin do it best with these highly collectable clothbound classics.
-We adore these.
-They’re about the same price as your average book and yet they’re so much prettier!
+But Penguin and Chiltern Publishing do it best with their highly collectable classics.
+We adore these floral and clothbound editions so much.
 They’re more pleasant to hold and read, and they look so great as a collection on your shelf.
 There’s nothing in the world like them.
 Get all your great gothic and romantic feminists together by building a clothbound shelf-full of Brontës, Austens, and Shelleys!